National parks trail

 Home to numerous national parks and sanctuaries, Sri Lanka is one of the smallest but most biologically diverse countries in Asia.

-One of the smallest but most biologically diverse countries in the world and a hotspot that is home to an astonishing 21 National Parks with 52 Sanctuaries.
-Spy up to 300 elephants emerging at the end of the dry season at Minneriya National Park.
-Watching them playing, eating and swimming is nothing short of breathtaking.
+Sri Lanka is one of the smallest but most biologically diverse countries in the world.
+It is a hotspot that is home to an astonishing 21 National parks with 52 Sanctuaries.
+The National parks are the best place to see the disproportionately high diversity and island’s rich wildlife.

 UDA WALAWE NATIONAL PARK

 Not dissimilar to the savannahs of Africa, Uda Walawe National Park rivals the African reserves for elephant sightings.

 Centred around a reservoir on Walawe River, this stunning park is set against the dark hills of Horton Plains and provides glimpses of an astonishing array of wildlife.
 Outside the park is the Elephant Transit home where injured or orphaned elephants are rehabilitated and released back into the wild.
 From a viewing platform, enjoy watching these youngsters trumpet and stomp eagerly for food.